-LR > 100 supports inclusion

-0.01 < LR < 100 is inconclusive

-LR < 0.01 supports exclusion

-Close the .PDF file and the Advanced Report window and then select "Finish".
+LR > 100 supports inclusion 0.01 < LR < 100 is inconclusive LR < 0.01 supports exclusion Close the .PDF file and the Advanced Report window and then select "Finish".

-4.5.2.6Repeat the "LR from Previous Analysis" process for each known reference sample where the comparison is probative.
-After analysis and review are complete, a copy of the STRmix files for each case will be stored on the ISPFS network drive.

-4.6 Major and Minor Contributors
+- 4.6.2.6 Repeat the "LR from Previous Analysis" process for each known reference sample where the comparison is probative.
+After analysis and review are complete, a copy of the STRmix files for each case will be stored on the ISPFS network drive. - 4.7 Major and Minor Contributors

-- 4.6.1 Likelihood Ratio statistical calculations performed by STRmix take into account contributor order through incorporation of the factor of N! calculation.
+- 4.7.1 Likelihood Ratio statistical calculations performed by STRmix take into account contributor order through incorporation of the factor of N! calculation.
 Therefore, the LR statistic applies to the mixture as a whole rather than a component (major or minor) of the mixture.
 Nevertheless, determination of major and minor contributors may provide useful qualitative information or be useful for CODIS searches.
-In addition to the criteria below, the mixture proportions and weights within STRmix may be useful in determining major and minor contributors. - 4.6.2 In a probable 2-person mixture (no more than 4 alleles at any given locus) it may be possible to determine a major versus minor contributor at some or all loci.
+In addition to the criteria below, the mixture proportions and weights within STRmix may be useful in determining major and minor contributors. - 4.7.2 In a probable 2-person mixture (no more than 4 alleles at any given locus) it may be possible to determine a major versus minor contributor at some or all loci.
 A major profile is one in which a distinct, predominant DNA profile is present (as determined by number of peaks, relative peak heights, and peak balance).
-A minor contributor is the less predominant DNA profile in the mixture. - 4.6.3 For loci where distinct major/minor genotypes are discernible (this will occur rarely in a mix of more than two individuals' DNA), both genotypes may be reported.
+A minor contributor is the less predominant DNA profile in the mixture. - 4.7.3 For loci where distinct major/minor genotypes are discernible (this will occur rarely in a mix of more than two individuals' DNA), both genotypes may be reported. - 4.7.4 Given that heterozygous peak ratios are not 100% (complete balance), caution must be exercised in determining "shared alleles", as a scientist does not know (a priori) which allele of a heterozygous individual may be predominant (i.e., the "highest rfu peak" in the 3-peak mixture may not be the shared allele).
+Calculations to determine the relative peak height ratios of 3-peak loci may be performed to assist in this determination.